Are you stuck for ideas for where to hold your Christmas party?

 Cambridge has many connections with the development of computing.
 It’s great to see stories about how devices which have changed our world came about.
 The centre strives to maintain our digital heritage.

-Now the centre can’t be hired for Christmas parties but it is hosting a Christmas-themed retro gaming night on December 7.
+Now the centre can’t be hired for Christmas parties but it often hosts retro gaming nights.
 The centre’s gaming displays will be on and they will have games from the archives for you to play.
 There’s a fully licensed bar and there will be a food vendor on site.
-The evening will help support the centre’s work.
-Tickets cost £10.
-Book on the centre’s website.
+Their retro gaming evenings support the centre’s work.
+More information can be found on their Facebook page.